Microsoft Streets & Trips

 Microsoft Streets & Trips, known in other countries as Microsoft AutoRoute, is a discontinued mapping program developed and distributed by Microsoft.
 Functionally, the last version is a subset of Microsoft MapPoint targeted at the average consumer to do a variety of map related tasks in the North American region including the United States, Canada, and Mexico, such as route planning.

-It was originally developed by NextBase Ltd., which was acquired by Microsoft in 1994.
+It was originally developed by NextBase and released in 1998.
+The company was acquired by Microsoft in 1994.
 Its primary competitor was DeLorme, particularly its Street Atlas series of mapping software.

 Region-based editions

 The European version is branded as Microsoft AutoRoute and covers all of Europe, including European Russia, as well as Armenia, Azerbaijan, Georgia, Cyprus and all of Turkey.
 AutoRoute was also produced in several European languages besides English.

 Early history

-Originally released by NextBase Ltd in the 1988, a UK company, under the name "Autoroute", it was sold for DOS based PCs and later for the Apple Macintosh, Atari ST and Psion PDA.
-In the early 1990s, it was ported to the Microsoft Windows operating system.
-The company created a version for the United States called Automap Road Atlas which it sold through its American subsidiary Automap Inc. in Bellevue, Washington.
+UK-based NextBase published Autoroute for MS-DOS in 1988.
+Versions were later released for Macintosh, Atari ST, and Psion PDA.
+In the early 1990s, it was ported to Windows.
+The company created a version for the United States called Automap Road Atlas which it sold through its American subsidiary Automap Inc., in Bellevue, Washington.
 In 1994, the product was sold to Microsoft.
 Microsoft combined the Encarta World Atlas Mapping Technology with new routing technology derived from Autoroute to create Automap Streets/Streets Plus and Automap Road Atlas products.
 In Europe, the Autoroute brand was retained.

 The initial products were 16-bit with Automap Streets Plus 5.0 (1997 version) being the first 32-bit version.
 Automap Road Atlas was later rebranded in a future release as Automap Trip Planner.
 These were produced as two distinct products under the Microsoft Home division and were later rebranded for a few releases as Expedia Streets, Expedia Streets Deluxe and Expedia Trip Planner.
 During these early versions, core new features were added like updated maps, pushpins, weather, traffic and construction updates.
 In 2000, they were merged into a single product called Microsoft Expedia Streets & Trips 2000.
 After Microsoft spun off Expedia, later releases were rebranded as Microsoft Streets & Trips.
 In 2000, Microsoft also developed Microsoft MapPoint as a business mapping program for geographic analysis, based on this technology.
 The technology was also used in MSN Maps which later became Bing Maps.